jameshorangic-collab/Reconstruction-of-Time-Series-Classification-with-Deep-Neural-Networks/Results/Notes.md

 - After second hidden ReLU: `0.2`
 - After third hidden ReLU: `0.3`

 The same mask and scaling are applied to the gradient during the corresponding backward pass.
-Because inverted dropout performs its scaling during training, dropout is not applied during evaluation.
+Dropout is not applied during evaluation.

 ## Softmax

-The custom `Softmax` converts the output logits into class probabilities.
+The `Softmax` function converts the output logits into class probabilities.
 Before exponentiation, the maximum logit in each sample is subtracted for numerical stability.
-The exponentials are then divided by their column-wise sum.

 ## Cross-Entropy Loss